alinali87/de-zoomcamp-project/README.md

     - In the Boot disk section, change it to _Ubuntu_ preferably _Ubuntu 20.04 LTS_.
 A disk size of 30GB is also enough.
     - Leave all other settings on default value and click _Create_
 > You would need to enable the [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com) if you have not already.
-##### Setting up a DataProc Cluster on GCP
-1. On the project dashboard, go to _DataProc > Clusters_
-2. Create a new cluster
-    - Use any name of your choice
-    > I used **de-cluster** for my project
-    - For Cluster Type, use _Standard (1 master, N workers)_
-    - Leave other options on default and click _Create_
-> You would need to enable the [Cloud Dataproc API](https://console.cloud.google.com/apis/library/dataproc.googleapis.com) if you have not already.

 <p align="right"><a href="#index">back to index</a></p>